 Alongside this we have a secure, systematic synthetics phonics programme taught from the beginning of reception.
-We use the Letters and Sounds program; please see our whole school overview for how this is taught through Early Years and Key Stage One.
+We use Lesley Clarke’s Letters and Sounds; please see our Reading Progression Pathway for how this is taught through Early Years and Key Stage One.
 Daily Phonics lessons enable children to learn graphemes quickly so that they can become independent and resilient readers from the very earliest stage.

-We use the Rocket Phonics scheme predominantly to allow children to read and re-read books that match their phonic ability.
+We use the Rocket Phonics scheme to allow children to read and re-read books that match their phonic ability.
 These books are read at home and at school with a focus on the child developing fluency and accuracy.
-We have a vast selection of books from other reading schemes, which have been colour banded, which the children read alongside their phonics reading book; this gives children a wider range of texts, fonts and genres to choose from to meet their reading interests.
+Children in Year one and Year two have a guided reading session three times a week with a specific daily focus on either decoding, fluency or comprehension.

 Effective assessment of phonics throughout Early Years and Key Stage One enables staff to quickly identify children who are falling behind and give targeted support to these pupils.
-This is tracked across the school, even in to Key Stage Two to ensure all our pupils have the phonics skills to decode and read with fluency and accuracy.
+This is tracked across the school to ensure all our pupils have the phonic skills to decode and read with fluency and accuracy.

 We also recognise the huge benefit of practising reading at home and parental support.
-Our parent workshops held each year and our Year One Phonics Workshops are well attended by parents and they too are learning the best ways to support with reading at home.
+Our parent workshops held each year and our Early Years / Year One Phonics Workshops are well attended by parents and they too are learning the best ways to support with reading at home.

 Our staff, particularly those teaching early reading, continue to develop their skills and expertise by regularly attending training courses related to phonics teaching.
-We liaise with Lesley Clarke, a local advisor and direct staff and parents to her planning and resources.
+We have regular training sessions with Lesley Clarke, and direct staff and parents to her planning and resources.